MultIOD: Rehearsal-free Multihead Incremental Object Detector: Proposed Method

 We build on CenterNet to develop our class-incremental detector.
 The central concept driving $MultIOD$ is to differentiate the parameters responsible for learning distinct classes.
 This differentiation is not about complete separation, but rather about determining which parameters should be shared and which should be selectively distinguished.
 Therefore, we propose the creation of a multihead architecture, which we will elaborate on hereafter:

 \paragraph*{- Multihead Feature Pyramid:} Feature Pyramid Network (FPN) \cite{lin2016_fpn} helps to build high-level semantic feature maps at all scales.
 This network is efficient for detecting both large and small objects.
-In an incremental scenario, we use one feature pyramid for each group of classes that occur at the same time in the data stream.
+In an incremental scenario, we propose to use one feature pyramid for each group of classes that occur at the same time in the data stream.
 This helps in sharing a subset of parameters between these classes and reinforces their learning.
-The detailed architecture of our FPN as well as all implementation details are in the appendix.
+The detailed architecture of our FPN is in Appendix 10.
+All implementation details are in Appendix 9.

 \paragraph*{- Multihead Detector:} We adapt the original CenterNet \cite{zhou2019_centernet} architecture to a class-incremental scenario as follows: (1) In contrast to \cite{zhou2019_centernet} that shares size and offset maps between classes, we use one size map and one offset map for each class.
 The motivation behind this choice is to enable the separation of class representations in the architecture.
 Furthermore, the original CenterNet, by definition \cite{zhou2019_centernet}, lacks the capability to address scenarios in which two objects of distinct classes happen to share the exact same center position.
 This limitation results in the necessity to encode either one object or the other in the size map, but not both simultaneously.
-Preliminary experiments confirmed an increase in performance when using mutihead CenterNet.